-- Apply key concepts of communication theory and practice in the workplace - Understand communication and marketing concepts and how to apply these concepts within the workplace - Understand and apply management and marketing skills in connection with the evolving landscape of marketing and communications

-• Utilize technology required within the framework of communications and marketing to optimize potential in the workplace

-To receive a Bachelor of Science degree in Integrated Marketing Communications, students must complete 120 credit hours as described below.
+- Apply key concepts of communication theory and practice in the workplace - Understand communication and marketing concepts and how to apply these concepts within the workplace - Understand and apply management and marketing skills in connection with the evolving landscape of marketing and communications - Utilize technology required within the framework of communications and marketing to optimize potential in the workplace complete 120 credit hours as described below.
 The length of this program is approximately 40 months (this will vary if a student transfers in credits).